 Our nation’s primary whistleblower law, the False Claims Act allows individuals to file qui tam lawsuits on behalf of the government — and it recovers billions of taxpayer dollars every year.
-But how much do you really know about this powerful Act?
+But how much do you really know about the FCA?

 7 Fast False Claims Act Facts